 - Arrive at the home at the scheduled time and introduce themselves to the homeowner or real estate agent.

-- Conduct a walkthrough of the home, both inside and outside, to assess the condition of the property.
+- Conduct a walkthrough of the home, both inside and outside, to assess the property’s condition.

 - Take notes and photographs of any issues or concerns they identify during the inspection.